 The court offers free Domestic Violence Restraining Order workshops and Elder or Dependent Adult Abuse Restraining Order workshops.The workshop instructor offers direction while you complete the forms in class.

 Can I request custody/support in the Restraining Order?

-Custody and Visitation: This packet includes forms to request custody orders along with the Restraining Order.
+Custody and Visitation: The Request for Domestic Violence Restraining Order (Step 1) For Parties with Common Minor Children packet includes forms to request custody orders along with the Restraining Order.
 You may complete the forms for Custody, Visitation, No Travel orders, and Supervised Visitation in this packet.